Keith Richards: Solo recordings

-Richards has released few solo recordings.
+Richards has released several solo recordings alongside his career with the Rolling Stones and as a guest musician for other artists.
 His first solo single, released in 1978, was a cover of Chuck Berry's "Run Rudolph Run", backed with his version of Jimmy Cliff's "The Harder They Come".
-In 1987, after Jagger pursued a solo recording and touring career, Richards formed the "X-Pensive Winos" with co-songwriter and co-producer Steve Jordan, whom Richards assembled for his Chuck Berry documentary Hail!
+In 1987, after Jagger pursued a solo recording and touring career, Richards formed a backing band dubbed the "X-Pensive Winos" with co-songwriter and co-producer Steve Jordan, whom Richards assembled for his Chuck Berry documentary Hail!
 Hail!
 Rock 'n' Roll.

-Additional members of the X-Pensive Winos included guitarist Waddy Wachtel, saxophonist Bobby Keys, keyboardist Ivan Neville, and Charley Drayton on bass.
+Additional members of the X-Pensive Winos included guitarist Waddy Wachtel, saxophonist and frequent Rolling Stones collaborator Bobby Keys, keyboardist Ivan Neville, and Charley Drayton on bass.
 The first Winos' record, Talk Is Cheap, also featured Bernie Worrell, Bootsy Collins, and Maceo Parker.
 Since its release, Talk Is Cheap has gone gold and has sold consistently.
 Its release was followed by the first of the two US tours Richards has done as a solo artist.
 Live at the Hollywood Palladium, 15 December 1988 documents the first of these tours.
 In 1992 the Winos' second studio record, Main Offender, was released, also followed by a tour.
 Although the Winos featured on both albums, the albums were credited to Richards as a solo artist.

-A third Richards album, Crosseyed Heart, was released in September 2015.
+A third solo album, Crosseyed Heart, was released in September 2015.